 By submitting a payment, you agree to Preemptive Love's terms & conditions.
 Contributions are tax deductible in the U.S. Your donation is in U.S. dollars.

+The space serves the emotional and developmental needs of children who’ve suffered the trauma of war.
 Children can participate in therapeutic art, games, sports, and English classes.
 They also receive care from trained therapists.
 Most of all, this space gives them a chance to be kids again.